TL;DR

 Snowflake cost management can mean two very different things.

-For finance and FinOps teams, the problem is often: Where is spend going, which team owns it, how do we forecast it, and how do we keep budgets under control?
+• Where is spend going, which team owns it, how do we forecast it, and how do we keep budgets under control?

-For data engineering and platform teams, the problem is often: Which queries, warehouses, dashboards, jobs, or workloads are wasting credits, who owns the fix, and how do we reduce cost without breaking performance?
+• Which queries, warehouses, dashboards, jobs, or workloads are wasting credits, who owns the fix, and how do we reduce cost without breaking performance?

 That distinction is the best way to compare Ternary vs Anavsan.